-"Pardon me, Yolei, but we need to catch up," Hawkmon spoke.
+"Pardon me, Yolei, but we need to catch up," Hawkmon said.

 Yolei realized she had stopped walking, and the others were disappearing into the pines.
 "H-hey, wait!" she called, stuffing the gizmo in her pants and vaulting through the snow.

 They walked on through the ankle-deep snow for another hour.
-Even though the temperature had to be below zero, their borrowed warm gear kept them from feeling much of it… however, the constant goose-stepping through the snow began to make them sweat and pant; Yolei actually felt too hot and tried to take her scarf off, but winced as it tried to peel away a layer of ice that had formed on her skin.
-"Ow!" she huffed.
-"My own breath turned against me!"
+Even though the temperature had to be below zero, their borrowed warm gear kept them from feeling much of it… however, the constant goose-stepping through the snow made them sweat and pant; Yolei actually felt too hot and tried to take her scarf off, but winced as it tried to peel away a layer of ice that had formed on her skin.
+"Ow!" she huffed, "my own breath turned against me!"

 "Some would say that's always been the case," Hawkmon chuckled.